scmscomb/scmscomb.github.io/conference.md

 ## Conference Venue

-The conference will take place at the Shanghai Center for Mathematical Sciences (SCMS), Fudan University, Jiangwan Campus, Shanghai, China.
+The conference will take place at the Shanghai Center for Mathematical Sciences (SCMS), Fudan University.

 **Address:**
 Shanghai Center for Mathematical Sciences